willemgoossens/Rival-Guns/README.md

 ___

  ## Good to know!
  The models all extend the `Model` class.
-It has been designed in such a way that it uses PHP's magic functions.
+The `Model` class makes use of the PHP magic functions to avoid to amount of queries that have to be written.
+(If you want to use the database anyways, it's stored in the `$db`-variable of each model.)

  For example:<br/>
  `$this->userModel->getById(0);`<br/>